-Here, σ_n^2 is the second central moment of the distribution of n, and γ is a constant that may decrease as σ_n^2 increases [44, 45], or may be independent of σ_n^2 [46].
-This relation has been commonly used to explore the topology of tessellations and arrangements in cellular assemblies [40, 47, 48].
-In the case of homeostatic MDCK-II tissues, irrespective of the conditions in which they were grown, all tissues show the same linear dependence (Fig. 2c).
-This suggests that cells with fewer neighbors tend to have neighbors with more sides, and vice-versa.
-This trend is violated for cells with more than 8 or less than 4 neighbors.
-The linear relation shows also here a clear offset along the y axis.
-This suggest that the topology of the homeostatic MDCK-II, which is tissues emerges from the geometry of the nuclei spatial distribution, is actively maintained to achieve a particular connectivity.
+Here, σ_n^2 is the second central moment of the distribution of n, and γ is a constant that may decrease as σ_n^2 increases [44,45], or may be independent of σ_n^2 [46].
+This relation has been commonly used to explore the topology of tessellations and arrangements in cellular assemblies [40,47,48].

+In the case of homeostatic MDCK-II tissues, irrespective of the conditions in which they were grown, all tissues show the same linear dependence [Fig. 2(c)], which suggests that cells with fewer neighbors tend to have neighbors with more sides, and vice versa.
+This trend is violated for cells with more than eight or less than four neighbors.
+Here, the linear relation also shows a clear offset along the y axis.
+This offset suggests that the topology of the homeostatic MDCK-II, which emerges from the geometry of the spatial distribution of nuclei, is actively maintained to achieve a particular connectivity.

-The relation between geometry and topology can be further explored by calculating the correlations between the number of neighbors n and the average re-scaled area $\langle A_n \rangle$ and re-scaled perimeter $\langle P_n \rangle$ of a cell with n neighbors.
+The relation between geometry and topology can be further explored by calculating the correlations between the number of neighbors n and the average rescaled area $\langle A_n \rangle$ and rescaled perimeter $\langle P_n \rangle$ of a cell with n neighbors.
 These linear relations are known as the Lewis law [49-52] and Desh law [53], respectively.
 They suggest that large cells have a tendency to have more neighbors, while, inversely, small cells have a tendency to have less neighbors.
-Indeed, these linear relationships are also confirmed in MDCK-II tissues (see Fig. 10), suggesting again that geometrical elements, as emphasized by random packings [40] remain important even in tissues, even though the cell and nuclei shape distributions are strongly regulated in the homeostatic state.
+Indeed, these linear relationships are also confirmed in MDCK-II tissues (see Fig. 10), suggesting, again, that geometrical elements, as emphasized by random packings [40], remain important in tissues, even though the cell and nuclei shape distributions are strongly regulated in the homeostatic state.

-We thus conclude that tissue topology is the key property actively maintained in homeostasis leading to a welldefined spatial organization, by and large universal for all MDCK-II steady states.
-Universality of the topology is also reflected in the equivalence of the isoperimetric ratios of cells [54] and of cell nuclei, that remain independent of the matrix stiffness (table in Fig. 2c).
+We thus conclude that tissue topology is the key property actively maintained in homeostasis, leading to a well-defined spatial organization, which is, by and large, universal for all MDCK-II steady states.
+Universality of the topology is also reflected in the equivalence of the isoperimetric ratios of cells [54] and of cell nuclei, which remain independent of the matrix stiffness [table in Fig. 2(c)].
 This suggests that all homeostatic MDCK-II tissues are in mechanically equivalent steady states.
-The latter is, however, governed by very different contributions to the force balance, as reflected in different cell three-dimensional shapes and densities.
+The latter is, however, governed by very different contributions to the force balance, as reflected in different cells' three-dimensional shapes and densities.